oliversavio/oliversavio.github.io/_posts/2017-01-17-java8-features-I-learnt-writing-an-access-log-summarizer.markdown

 ---
 layout: post
-title:  "Java 8 features I learnt while writing an access log summarizer"
+title:  Java 8 features I learnt while writing an access log summarizer
-date:   2017-01-26 12:00:00 +0530
-categories: java
-description: Java 8 features
-comments: true
+tags: [java]
 ---

 Java 8 has been out for quite some time now and I thought, the best way to get up-to speed with the new features, is to dive in head first and learn along the way, while I code a solution to a real world problem.